gb-group-co/maps-GB/README.md

 https://odileeds.github.io/CSV2GeoJSON/

-This what an object should looks like (props names !!!):
+This is what an object should looks like (props names !!!):
 ```json
   {
     "type":"Feature",